 - Strong understanding and experience with Secure SDLC and DevSecOps or security automation

-Soft skills sought by employers include: Superior interpersonal, written and oral communication skills, ability to work under pressure, organized and flexible, strong leadership skills experience in strategic planning and execution.
+Soft skills sought by employers include Superior interpersonal, written, and oral communication skills, the ability to work under pressure, organized and flexible, strong leadership skills experience in strategic planning and execution.

 What do chief information security officers do?